 How to choose an electric wheelchair

-Choosing the right electric wheelchair is the main goal.
+Choosing the best electric wheelchair is the main goal.
 There are a lot of great powered chairs to choose from and even though one chair might be great for you it might not be great for someone else.
 Be sure to choose an electric wheelchair that fits your needs closely to get the best possible experience out of the wheelchair.

 Important aspects to consider when purchasing a power wheelchair

 For any of you that have been looking at electric wheelchairs you know, they are not cheap.
 They are much more expensive than manual wheelchairs so knowing what to look for to get the best possible experience from your power wheelchair should be done.
 Here are some important things you should consider:

 Front, Mid, and Rear wheel drive electric chairs

 There are a few things to consider when choosing the best electric wheelchair for you.
 Drive type is one of the most important things to consider.
 There are three types of drive systems for electric wheelchairs: front, mid, and rear wheel drive.

 Regardless of the amount of wheels only two wheels receive power from the electric wheelchair motor.
 The other wheels or casters are there to keep the chair stabilized when in motion.

 Front-wheel drive chairs are typically smaller and more maneuverable than rear wheel drive chairs.
 They’re also good for indoor use because they have a tight turning radius.
 However, front-wheel drive chairs may not be as stable on uneven outdoor surfaces.

 Mid-wheel drive chairs offer more stability than front-wheel drive chairs, but they’re not as maneuver.